Athletic Trainer

 Surgical Technologist

 Surgical technologists assist in surgery, working under the supervision of surgeons and registered nurses.
-One who wants to be a surgical technologist must complete a nine to 12 month formal training program.
-Surgical technologists earned an annual median salary of $39,400 in 2009.Learn More About Becoming a Surgical Technologist
+One who wants to be a surgical technologist must complete a seven month to two year formal training program.
+Surgical technologists earned an annual median salary of $48,300 in 2019.

 Ultrasound Technician

 Ultrasound technicians operate special equipment that uses sound waves to help diagnose patients' ailments.
 Those who want to work as ultrasound technicians must attend a formal training program, earning either an associate or bachelor's degree.
-Ultrasound technicians earned a median annual salary of $30,790 in 2009.Learn More About Becoming an Ultrasound Technician
+Ultrasound technicians earned a median annual salary of $68,750 in 2019.

 Veterinary Technician and Technologist